Career Support in Japan

 Looking at the international students of Asia University, there are quite a few or our graduates who end up working for Japanese companies.
 Many of these former students are now playing an active role in Japanese business.

-Due to the number of Asia University students that have been hired in the past, there are companies that contact the Career Support Division directly, as they have high expectations for our international students.
-Your best priority would be to head to the Career Support Division if you are thinking about working for a Japanese company.
+Due to the number of Asia University students that have been hired in the past, there are companies that contact the Career Center directly, as they have high expectations for our international students.
+Your best priority would be to head to the Career Center if you are thinking about working for a Japanese company.

 Main Career Options